tomvothecoder/simboard/backend/README.md

 ## 🐳 Containerization and Deployment

-EarthFrame’s backend and database will soon be **fully containerized** to simplify deployment.
+SimBoard’s backend and database will soon be **fully containerized** to simplify deployment.
 A `docker-compose.yml` will define:

 - The FastAPI backend